-Legendary businesses in the City of London such as Goldman Sachs, Bloomberg and Barclays as well as countless Hedge Funds, Investment Management companies as well as Accountancy and Legal firms tack to this more corporate design style – and it’s a school of design we’re familiar with.
+Legendary businesses in the City of London such as Goldman Sachs, Bloomberg and Barclays as well as countless Hedge Funds, Investment Management companies as well as Accountancy and Legal firms tend too tack to a more corporate design style – and it’s a school of design we’re familiar with.
 But it’s also important to remember that although this style will be on brand, no client likes to be bored by their new website.

 A new kind of city livery: one that deploys this clean approach and is also forward-looking and ideally long-lasting.